-It’s common to have pain associated with cancer before you have a mastectomy, but not many people realize that you may also experience pain after having surgery.
-Surgery itself comes with pain, but there is also the possibility of nerve damage and other issues that cause post-mastectomy pain syndrome, or PMPS.
+It’s common to have pain associated with cancer before you have a mastectomy.
+But not many people realize that you may also experience pain after having surgery.
+The surgery itself comes with pain, but there is also the possibility of nerve damage and other issues that cause post-mastectomy pain syndrome, or PMPS.

 What Is PMPS?

 Unfortunately, PMPS affects as many as 20–40 percent of women who have had a mastectomy.
 Post-mastectomy pain syndrome may resolve itself after several months, but for up to half of women suffering from PMPS, it never goes away.
-On top of this, not all doctors and surgeons know about or understand PMPS, so it’s possible to not get the information you need about this syndrome before your surgery.
+Not all doctors and surgeons know about or understand PMPS.
+As such, it’s possible to not get the information you need about this syndrome before your surgery.

 What Causes PMPS?